 When the arrested Jews did not return home, their “Aryan” relatives began to search for them and quickly discovered that their loved ones were being held at the Jewish administration building at Rosenstrasse 2-4.
 Within hours, relatives began to gather there.
-Most were women—the detained men’s wives.
-As each relative arrived, they loudly demanded to know what crimes their loved ones had committed.
-They feared that the men would be deported to killing centers, as more than 10,000 other Berlin Jews who were not intermarried were deported to the East during the days of the protest at Rosenstrasse.
-When the guards refused to let the protestors enter the building, the group vowed to return every day until they were allowed to see their relatives.
+Most were women—the arrested men’s wives.
+As relatives arrived, they began to loudly demand the release of their husbands.
+They feared that the men would be deported to killing centers; more than 10,000 other Berlin Jews who were not intermarried were deported to the East during the days of the protest at Rosenstrasse.
+When the guards refused to let the protesters enter the building, the group vowed to return every day in protest.
 They kept their word.
 The situation came to a head on March 5.
 Charlotte Israel, one of the protesters, recalled:

 Without warning the guards began setting up machine guns.
 Then they directed them at the crowd and shouted: “If you don’t go now, we’ll shoot.”

 Automatically the movement surged backward. . . .
 But then for the first time we really hollered. . . .

 Then I saw a man in the foreground open his mouth wide—as if to give a command. . . .
 I couldn’t hear it.
 But then they cleared away.
 There was silence.
-Only an occasional swallow could be heard.7
+Only an occasional swallow could be heard.8

 By 1944, it was clear to many Germans that their country was losing the war, and opponents of the regime began to take bolder action.
 Helmuth von Moltke, who had smuggled White Rose leaflets in 1943, gathered a group of prominent Germans for secret meetings at his country estate.
 There they plotted how to overthrow Hitler.
 Von Moltke did not support assassination, saying, “Let Hitler live.
 He and his party must bear responsibility.”10

 Hitler and his staff retaliated by arresting and executing suspected conspirators and cracking down on anyone believed to oppose the regime.
 About 1,000 people either were executed by the Nazis or committed suicide before they could be arrested in the aftermath of the failed coup attempt.